syi-wang/syi-wang.github.io/_pages/publications.md

 ## Submitted and In-Prep Papers

-1.  **Wang S**, Ummenhofer CC, Oppo DW, Coupling of Pacific and Indian Ocean variability disrupted by 19th century volcanism (in revision at *Nature Communications*)
+1.  **Wang S**, Ummenhofer CC, Oppo DW, Coupling of Pacific and Indian Ocean variability disrupted by 19th century volcanism (in review at *Nature Communications*)
 2. **Wang S**, Ummenhofer CC, Denniston RF, Murty SA, Oppo DW, Wanamaker A, Asmerom Y, Basin-interactions drove Austral-Asian rainbelt width during the Common Era (in revision for *Nature Geoscience*)
 3. Wolf A, **Wang S**, Do-Trong Q, Breitenbach S, Patterson E, Bolger T, McGee D, Jost A, Griffiths M, Cole J, Johnson K, Changes in onset and withdrawal drive Asian Monsoon trends in past and future (in review at *Nature Geoscience*)
-4. Hess A, **Wang S**, Ummenhofer CC, Rosenthal Y, Oppo DW, Pacific Walker Circulation Strengthening During the Little Ice Age (in revision at *Science Advances*)
+4. Hess A, **Wang S**, Ummenhofer CC, Rosenthal Y, Oppo DW, Pacific Walker Circulation Strengthening During the Little Ice Age (in review at *Science Advances*)
 5. **Wang S**, Capotondi A, Karnauskas K, Sanchez S, Xu T, Mechanisms of persistent sea surface temperature anomalies in the tropical North Atlantic (in prep for *Journal of Climate*)
 6. Murty SA, Ummenhofer CC, **Wang S**, Gruenburg L, Biastoch A, Boning C, Drivers of Indo-Pacific upper ocean heat and freshwater variability using a synthesis of coral proxies and ocean models (in prep)